 Experiments in Audio

 With the growth of podcasting, the personal essay has undergone a kind of renaissance.
-But what do audio essays require of us as writers?
-How can we best exploit the spokenness of the medium—and the potential of sound itself?
+But what do audio essays require of writers?
+How can you best exploit the spokenness of the medium—and the potential of sound itself?

-In this two-part, hands-on workshop led by Erin Anderson, you’ll explore ways of bringing new life to your writing in this burgeoning medium.
-In the first workshop, we’ll use focused listening exercises to discuss techniques used by seasoned audio essayists featured on podcasts like UnFictional and This American Life, including approaches to style, structure, performance, sound design, and scoring.
+In this two-part, hands-on workshop led by Erin Anderson, you’ll explore this burgeoning medium and learn how to bring new life to your writing.
+In the first workshop, we’ll use focused listening exercises to discuss techniques used on podcasts like UnFictional and This American Life, including approaches to style, structure, performance, sound design, and scoring.
 You’ll use the week between workshops to produce your own recordings, then return for a hands-on lesson in audio editing basics, when you’ll also learn to cut and layer your narration with music and effects.

-NOTE: For maximum accessibility, we’ll be working with Audacity, a free, open source, cross-platform audio editing software available for download.
+NOTE: For maximum accessibility, we’ll be working with Audacity, a free, open source, cross-platform audio editing software.
 Participants are asked to bring their own laptops.
 No other specialized equipment is required.

 During this 2-week workshop you will: